jimmyday12/fitzRoy/README.md

 fitzRoy
 =======

-The goal of fitzRoy is to ...
+The goal of fitzRoy is to provide a set of functions that allows for users to easily get access to AFL data from sources such as afltables.com and footywire.com.
+There are also tools for processing and cleaning that data.
+Future versions will include basic ELO processing functions.

 Installation
 ------------